Slow entropy for abelian actions: Introduction and Main Results

 \section{Introduction and Main Results}

 Metric entropy is an important numerical invariant in dynamical systems.
 It reflects exponential orbit growth rate of a system in measure theoretic sense, which is well studied in smooth ergodic theory for $\mathbb{Z}$- and $\mathbb{R}$- actions.
 However, if we consider higher rank abelian actions, and want to measure the complexity of such system, the direct extension of metric entropy fails to be useful.
-In most cases, it is equal to zero unless some or all transformations have infinite metric entropy, see \cite{kkh}, \cite{ow} and \cite{el}.
+In most cases, it is equal to zero unless some or all transformations have infinite metric entropy, see \cite{KKH14,OW83,Lin01}.
 So, there is a need to find some other entropy type invariants.

 One natural way is to change the normalization and measure exponential growth rate against the radius of the ball in the acting group instead of the volume of the ball.
-Very similar to Katok's definition in \cite{kat}, slow entropy type invariants for abelian actions have been defined in \cite{kt}, and further studied by A. Katok, S. Katok and F. R. Hertz in \cite{kkh}.
-In the latter paper, they consider the case of Cartan actions on the torus and find some connection with Fried average entropy (see \cite{kkh} and the references therein).
-From now on, we will speak of the slow entropy for abelian actions defined in \cite{kt} as simply the slow entropy.
+Very similar to Katok's definition in \cite{Ka80}, slow entropy type invariants for abelian actions have been defined in \cite{KT97}, and further studied by A. Katok, S. Katok and F. Rodriguez Hertz in \cite{KKH14}.
+In the latter paper, they consider the case of Cartan actions on the torus and find some connection with Fried average entropy (see \cite{KKH14} and the references therein).